Mohamad-Hussein/speech-assistant/README.md

 | [whisper-large-v3](https://huggingface.co/openai/whisper-large-v3)         | 1550       |           |         |           |

 # Notes and Considerations
+- You can translate your speech to English in real-time using Whisper-Large by going to `options` and checking `Translate to English`
 - Users with dedicated graphics cards will have a better experience running the big models.
 - Make sure to locate your primary sound input device!
 - There is a problem with using PowerShell, use cmd, and activate the conda environment.
 - Installing with requirement.txt, package ffmpeg will be missing on model inference.
-This module can be downloaded with anaconda with ```conda install ffmpeg -c pytorch.```
+This module can be downloaded with Anaconda with ```conda install ffmpeg -c pytorch.```
 - For transcribing on Windows you can use its built-in dictation service with left windows + h.
 However, the whisper models can be useful for formatting expressive punctuation, and the implementation allows for private and quick dictation.

 # Future contributions